thedevdojo/auth-website/content/docs/setup-customizations.md

 ## The Setup Page

-DevDojo Auth comes with a simple Setup page to help you customize and configure your authentication.
+DevDojo Auth comes with a simple Setup page to help you customize your authentication.

 <img src="{ url('/assets/images/setup-screen.jpg') }" class="w-full h-auto rounded-md" />